gdemarcsek/bsideslux18/README.md

 * writes to `cron.d/*` files
 * `sys_ptrace` + injection (`/proc/sys/kernel/yama/ptrace_scope` and  write to `/proc/<pid>/mem`)
 * writes to `/proc/<pid>/attr/current` - changing AppArmor profile
-* `cap_sys_module` and several other capability rules
+* `cap_sys_module` and several other capability rules may be too permissive
 * lack of environment scrubbing on execution (using lowercase `px` and `cx` instead of `Px` and `Cx`) may make it possible to exploit `LD_PRELOAD` to alter program execution,
-* profile transitions do not cause
+* profile transitions do not automatically close open file descriptors which may cause information leakage from parent to child - for `execve`-initiated transitions, this can be mitigated by supplying the `O_CLOEXEC` flag when `open`-ing a file, but for transitions done through the AppArmor API (`aa_change_profile`, `aa_change_hat`) the programmer needs to take care of closing open file descriptors to sensitive files

  First of all, go to `/vagrant/caveats` and run `make` to put everything we need in place.

 ## Rename problem